froberge/aws-ocp-demo/docs/deploy-ocp-gitops.md

 ### The Automation Flow.

-The automation flow uses a mix of Tekton(CI) and ArgoCD (CD).
+The automation flow uses a mix of Tekton and ArgoCD.

 Tekton Build the application and creates the PR.
 ArgoCD monitor the changes in Git.
-The Pipeline is trigger with a WebHook from GitHub.
+The Pipeline is trigger woth a WebHook from GitHub.

 ```mermaid
 flowchart LR;